 The most significant risk to the Company is investment performance.
-For financial year 2020/21, the greatest risk to investment performance was COVID-19.
-During the year three projects suffered COVID-19 related delays to construction completion.
-With the exception of Clydebank Health and Care Facility (part of the Greenock, Stobhill and Clydebank project bundle) all project facilities reached completion during the financial year.
-The Clydebank facility is due to reach completion during financial year 2021/22.
+For financial year 2021/22, the main risks to investment performance were COVID-19, access to supply chain partners and availability of materials.
+During the year one facility was still under construction (Clydebank Health and Care Facility, part of the Greenock, Stobhill and Clydebank project bundle); notwithstanding continued challenges associated with COVID, supply chain, and availability of certain materials, the facility successfully reached final completion in November 2021.